-Course/S ervice ID Student Learning Outcome (SLO) Assessment Method Assessment Data Summary Reflection and Analysis Enhancement/Action Articulate and defend your own position on at least one issue in social and political philosophy. position with an original argument An essay is assigned that requires students to take an original philosophical position on one of 4 topics.
-An online forum will be used to require students to first articulate an original argument, and then critique an argument given by one of their peers Specific exam questions will be selected that show students recognize basic concepts in social/political philsophy.
+Course/S ervice ID Student Learning Outcome (SLO) Assessment Method Assessment Data Summary Reflection and Analysis Enhancement/Action Articulate and defend your own position on at least one issue in social and political philosophy. position with an original argument Articulate and defend your own position on at least one issue in social and political philosophy.
+An essay is assigned that requires students to take an original philosophical position on one of 4 topics.
+Articulate and defend your own position on at least one issue in social and political philosophy.
+An online forum will be used to require students to first articulate an original argument, and then critique an argument given by one of their peers Identify and analyze the philosophical problems pertaining to social and political philosophy.
+Specific exam questions will be selected that show students recognize basic concepts in social/political philsophy.
 PHIL 20A Articulate and defend one's own stance on at least one ancient philosophical problem, figure or theory.
 Assess and analyze arguments and approaches to philosophical problems as found in ancient philosophical texts.
 Exhibit an application of the concepts learned in this class to one's own existence in the world.
 Identify and assess the central figures, questions and themes of ancient philosophy in the western tradition.
-PHIL 20B figure or theory.
+PHIL 20B Articulate and defend one's own stance on at least one early modern philosophical problem, figure or theory.
 To examine this SLO, an assessment was embedded into paper assignments for the course.
-Among the various criteria on the rubric for these assignments was a requirement for an ?original argument??students were expected to construct a critical response to a philosophical problem that would be assessed on the basis of originality, the paper grades themselves, yielding the following results: In the first paper, the average ?argument? score was 81.8/100, which improved to 85/100 by the end of the course.
+Among the various criteria on the rubric for these assignments was a requirement for an ?original argument??students were expected to construct a critical response to a philosophical problem that would be assessed on the basis of originality, The scores for this criterion were tracked independently of the paper grades themselves, yielding the following results: In the first paper, the average ?argument? score was 81.8/100, which improved to 85/100 by the end of the course.
 Faculty discussion seemed to approve of the authenticity of this assessment.
-It is of course difficult to develop ?hard data? for an outcome like this, but the data gathered here did seem to reflect something in the way of . improvement in this ability over the course of the academic term, which seems to further suggest learning with respect to this SLO.
-Informal student surveys suggest that the extensive comments given on their papers was the most significant factor contributing to their development as analysts of philosophical concepts.
+It is of course difficult to develop ?hard data? for an outcome like this, but the data gathered here did seem to reflect something in the way of improvement in this ability over the course of the academic term, which seems to further suggest learning with respect to this SLO.
+Informal student surveys sugges that the extensive comments given on their papers was the most significant factor contributing to their development as analysts of philosophical concepts.
 I intend to continue with this practice in future sections.
 While some improvement was observed, the improvement was less dramatic than the improvement for SLO